63070086/tkinter-png/README.txt

 3. ???
 4. Profit!

 # Usage #
 Simply import tkinter_png after tkinter.
 Initialise your image with "var_name = PngImageTk(filename)"
 This will also create a blank PhotoImage associated with the image at "var_name.image" Use "var_name.covert()" to convert the png so tkinter can use it.
 The associated PhotoImage will now contain the png.
 Now you can use your png image in the "var_name.image" PhotoImage like any other image!

+# Special Thanks #
+Johann C. Rocholl (https://github.com/jcrocholl) for png.py
+(https://github.com/jcrocholl/pypng), without which this project wouldn't have been possible and my term 1 deadline may have gone very differently!

+Richard Jarvis (https://github.com/jarvisteach) for fixing a bug relating to an undeclared list that somehow never came up at the time but caused problems when revisiting the library years later.

 # Changelog #
 0.75 - Added various optimisations (aprox 20% faster) and fixed a bug in PngImageTk.convert with images larger than 550x400